-The Jenkins Honors Moot Court Competition is an appellate moot court competition for Marquette law students.
-Students are invited to participate based on their performance in the fall Appellate Writing and Advocacy course at the Law School.
+The Jenkins Honors Moot Court Competition is an appellate moot court competition for Marquette law students and the capstone event of the intramural moot court program.
+Students are invited to participate based on their top performance in the fall Appellate Writing and Advocacy course at the Law School.

 Students will begin writing their appellate briefs in January with the rounds of oral argument commencing later this spring.
-The competition includes three preliminary oral argument rounds and a semifinal and final round.
+The competition includes preliminary oral argument rounds (March 22 and 23) and a semifinal (March 27) and final round (April 2).

 The Jenkins competitors are fortunate to have the opportunity to argue before distinguished members of the bench and bar from Wisconsin and beyond.

 The competition is named after the James G. Jenkins, the first Marquette Law School dean.

 You can follow any responses to this entry through the RSS 2.0 feed.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.